FishCV/fishcv.github.io/README.md

 ## Installation

-The red roman model relies on the [matterport implementation](https://github.com/matterport/Mask_RCNN) of [Mask R-CNN](https://arxiv.org/abs/1703.06870) - **requires "installation"**.
-The model combines the matterport library with a generic [centroid object tracking](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) method - **does not require installation**.
+The red roman model relies on the [matterport implementation](https://github.com/matterport/Mask_RCNN) of [Mask R-CNN](https://arxiv.org/abs/1703.06870) (requires "installation").
+The model combines the matterport library with a generic [centroid object tracking](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/) method - (does not require installation).

+Note: The files provided in this repository (dataset, weights, model) should be copied into the [Mask_RCNN](https://github.com/matterport/Mask_RCNN) directory created in 1.

 1. Clone the [Matterport Mask R-CNN repository](https://github.com/matterport/Mask_RCNN) and follow the installation instructions.
 You may be required to install additional software.
 2. Download the red roman dataset splits `train`, `test` and `val`, available in this respository [here](https://github.com/FishCV/fishcv.github.io/tree/main/dataset/via).
 These datasets should be placed in the path: `../Mask_RCNN/datasets/redroman/`.
 (This will be inside the local matterport directory created in 1.)
 3. For inference, download `mask_rcnn_redroman.h5` from [here](https://drive.google.com/drive/folders/1ltqEYAN5qIrL1B_SHkg6SYGlIRaUX7-o?usp=sharing).
 Save in path: `../Mask_RCNN/weights/redroman/`.
 4. Download `redroman.py` (for training and inference) and `mAP.ipynb` (for model evaluation) from [here](https://github.com/FishCV/fishcv.github.io/tree/main/model).
 These should be placed in the path: `../Mask_RCNN/samples/redroman/`
+5. Setup a Python environment (an Anaconda virtual environment is recommended).
+Please use the environment file [here](https://github.com/FishCV/fishcv.github.io/tree/main/model).
+6. From the console, `cd` into `../Mask_RCNN/samples/redroman/` to execute the sample code below for training/ inference.

 ## Training